sergatron/Sentence-and-Word-Ranking-using-SVD/README.md

 # Word/Sentence Ranking using SVD

 Extract text from HTML using the file `get_text.py` by providing it a URL.
-It will output a text file into the `articles/` directory which can be accessed by `word_rank.py`
+It will output a text file into the `articles/` directory which will be accessed by `word_rank.py`

 # Usage